aayushman1403/Multilingual_Converter/README.md

 1)Real-time webpage translation

-)Works on all websites, including localhost
+2)Works on all websites, including localhost

 3)Preserves webpage structure (only text is translated)